sbnb-io/sbnb/README-INSTALL.md

 ![Sbnb Linux: Machine registered in Tailscale (tailnet)](images/serial-number-tailscale.png)

+For more details on automatic hostname assignments, refer to [README-SERIAL-NUMBER.md](README-SERIAL-NUMBER.md).

 ## Done!
 You can now SSH into the server using Tailscale SSO methods, such as **Google Auth**.